-Originally studying environmental science at Florida State University, I transferred to Savannah College of Art after spending over a year working in a metal shop, where my interest in working in metal, like most passions, took hold suddenly.
-I was fortunate to eventually become the resident blacksmith at Mission San Luis, a National Historic Landmark in Tallahassee, Florida.
+After studying environmental science at Florida State University, I spent just over a year working in a metal shop, where my interest in hard materials, like most passions, took hold suddenly.
+I continued my studies at Savannah College of Art and Design.
+Eventually I served as Resident Blacksmith at Mission San Luis, a National Historic Landmark in Tallahassee, Florida.

 This is when the knives happened.
-I was dating an amazing woman named Lee, who shared many of my passions and loves.
-Together we dove into cooking, brewing beer, baking bread, and growing as many tomato varieties as we could find.
-I began utilizing my spare time for forging and grinding knives.
-I learned as much as I could, traveling to study tool-making at John C. Campbell folk school in Brasstown, NC, refining my designs, making knives as often as possible and learning from my failures.
+I was dating an amazing woman with whom I shared many passions and interests.
+She brought me into her world of cooking andtogether we dove into brewing beer, baking bread, and growing as many varieties of tomatoes as we could find.
+I began spending my spare time forging and grinding knives.
+I gathered knowledge, traveling to John C. Campbell folk school in Brasstown, NC to study tool-making, refining my designs, making as many knives as I could, and learning from my failures.

-I opened my dedicated shop on Valentine’s Day of 2014, after making a move to the creative community of Athens, Georgia.
+My shop was dedicated on Valentine’s Day of 2014 after we relocated to the creative community of Athens, Georgia.
 Heartwood Forge is now a workshop and homestead situated on a small pond in the woods.
-Lee and I are happily married, and our two rescued Georgia black mutts, Daisy and Jack, keep us company.
+Lee and I are happily married, and our two rescued Georgia black mutts, Daisy and Jack, keep us company.”

 About Heartwood Forge

 As trees age, the centers of each trunk become part of a great transformation.
-No longer necessary for sap production and storing energy, the cells of the interiors age, leaving a material known and appreciated for its strength and lasting.
-This shift in function accommodates continued growth of the tree by providing needed structure as the tree ages.
+No longer necessary for sap production and storing energy, the cells of the interiors start leaving a material known for its strength and durability.
+This shift in function accommodates continued growth of the tree by providing needed structure as age takes its toll.
 This is heartwood.

-We are committed to maintaining your knife's edge and beauty, and offer lifetime sharpening and maintenance.
-Interested in creating a custom, bespoke piece?
-Contact us and we'll work together to make a knife that's perfect.
+Because of its commitment to maintaining your knife's edge and beauty, Heartwood Forge offers lifetime sharpening and maintenance.
+Interested in creating a custom, bespoke piece you’ll want to display as well as use?
+Contact Heartwood Forge and work with Manning & Co. to make a knife that's perfect.